Atlantis (wrestler)

-Atlantis (born September 28, 1962) is a Mexican luchador enmascarado (masked professional wrestler), working for Consejo Mundial de Lucha Libre (CMLL) where he performs as a Técnico (face or "good guy" character) and is one of the longest-tenured luchador in CMLL history.
+Atlantis (born September 28, 1962) is a Mexican luchador enmascarado (masked professional wrestler), working for Consejo Mundial de Lucha Libre (CMLL) where he performs as a técnico (face or "good guy" character) and is one of the longest-tenured luchadores in CMLL history.
 Atlantis was trained by Diablo Velasco, made his in-ring debut in 1983 and has always wrestled under the ring name Atlantis, named after the sunken city of Atlantis.
 Atlantis has held a large number of professional wrestling championships over the years, both in Mexico and in Japan, both individually and as a tag team.
 He has also won the mask of several prominent wrestlers through his career including Kung Fu, Villano III, Último Guerrero and La Sombra.

 Atlantis earned the nickname El idolo de los Niños (the children's idol) as he was always a favorite with the younger fans.
-He even retained the nickname when he worked as a Rudo (a wrestler who portrays the bad guy) for several years.
-Atlantis' real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
-In the 1990s Atlantis starred in a couple of Lucha films, including one where he teamed up with Octagón called Octagón y Atlantis, la revancha ("Octagón and Atlantis, the rematch").
+He even retained the nickname when he worked as a rudo (heel or "bad guy" character) for several years.
+Atlantis's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
+In the 1990s Atlantis starred in a couple of lucha films, including one in which he costarred with the celebrated wrestler Octagón: Octagón y Atlantis, la revancha ("Octagón and Atlantis, the rematch").